Ashraf7474/EDA-Analysis-on-UK-road-Accident/README.md

 Dashboard Creation: Develop an interactive dashboard that visually represents real-time accident data, trends, and predictions, enabling stakeholders to make informed decisions and enhance road safety measures.

+PowerPoint Presentation: Compile the project's findings, methodologies, and dashboard visuals into a concise PowerPoint presentation.
+This presentation will serve as a medium to effectively communicate the project's results, insights, and potential business implications.

 # --DashBoard Creation--
 Here is the main dashboard which is dynamic in nature and the slicer added